Loading...

 Senior Project Development Manager

 Low Carbon is proposing a new wind farm, to be known as Forsinain Forest Wind Farm, located on land adjacent to the A897, 3km north of Forsinard and 16km south of Melvich in Sutherland in The Highland Council area.
-The proposed development is sited outwith all nationally designated land and The Flow Country UNESCO World Heritage candidate site.
+The proposed development is sited outwith all nationally designated land and The Flow Country UNESCO World Heritage site.

 The project will generate greater than 50 megawatts (MW).